-Barry Greene was President Internet Systems Consortium (ISC) – a +60 strong 10 million dollar open source organization responsible for Internet critical software services, and infrastructure – including BIND – our industry’s core DNS server.
+Barry Raveendran Greene was President Internet Systems Consortium (ISC) – a +60 strong 10 million dollar open source organization responsible for Internet critical software services, and infrastructure – including BIND – our industry’s core DNS server.
 ISC’s President leads engineering, sales, marketing, product management, and all aspect of the business.
 Barry is responsible to transform ISC from a heavy engineering organization into a balanced and stable force that can continue to develop BIND (DNS), DHCP, Quagga, and other Internet critical open source software, services, and capabilities.
 Barry continues ISC’s evolution as an Agile Software Development process company to include the Agile essence in all aspects of operations, systems, and applications design.
 ISC is now a constituent oriented organization, applying ISC’s brain trust toward problems that impact the future sustainable growth of the Internet.
-Some of these areas include industry transformational work with the Security Information Exchange (SIE), Passive DNS, and other tools that uncovers cyber-criminal activities that facilitate action.
+Some of these areas include industry transformational work with the Security Information Exchange (SIE), Passive DNS, and other tools that uncover cyber-criminal activities that facilitate action.
 In addition, ISC has been asked by the industry to take the Internet critical quality experience with BIND and DHCP and apply it to open source routing architectures – enabling new operator driven innovation to facilitate the success of an ever converging Internet.
-Barry is heavily involve in operational security, working with the industry to build collaborative private industry team that track cyber-criminal activities, works with law enforcement, and then facilitates the public-private partnership to take down the “cyber-criminal cloud.”
+Barry is heavily involved in operational security, working with the industry to build collaborative private industry team that tracks cyber-criminal activities, works with law enforcement, and then facilitates the public-private partnership to take down the “cyber-criminal cloud.”

 Before ISC, Barry was Director of Juniper’s Security Incident Response Team (SIRT) fulfilling Juniper’s mission to deliver products that are Fast, Reliable, and Secure.
 Barry transformed the Juniper SIRT Team to lead the industry in recognized performance and capabilities.
-This included the roles of reactively & proactively responding to security Incidents; provide customers with operational intelligence on the threats to their business; build and deliver effective customer empowerment outreach programs; craft close loop win-win processes to facilitate a self sustaining SIRT Team; and drive enhancement which add resiliency and security to the Juniper product portfolio.
+This included the roles of reactively & proactively responding to security Incidents; provide customers with operational intelligence on the threats to their business; build and deliver effective customer empowerment outreach programs; craft close loop win-win processes to facilitate a self-sustaining SIRT Team, and drive enhancement which adds resiliency and security to the Juniper product portfolio.
 As part of his SIRT mission, Barry continued his efforts with Operational Security Communities, serving the members of these groups to protect their networks and fight the Underground Economy.

-Before Juniper, Barry’s spent 12 years at Cisco Systems, spending the last 6 as Cisco’s Chief SP Security Architect – driving programs, products, innovation, and strategy to meet a SP’s security business He has lead Cisco’s broad SP Security talent to deliver products, services, designs, and best practices which allow SPs to survive today’s vibrant and thriving “miscreant economy.”
+Before Juniper, Barry’s spent 12 years at Cisco Systems, spending the last 6 as Cisco’s Chief SP Security Architect – driving programs, products, innovation, and strategy to meet an SP’s security business He has lead Cisco’s broad SP Security talent to deliver products, services, designs, and best practices which allow SPs to survive today’s vibrant and thriving “miscreant economy.”
 Barry has been instrumental in pulling together collaborative “behind the scene” industry groups to battle these threats.
 Previously Barry’s has applied his 30 years of experience to diverse areas as SP Architect – specializing in Business Scalable IP Infrastructure; Overlay Content Systems; end to end security systems; Trans-Oceanic Backbones; Data Center Design; Database and systems integration; Network Forensics and Network Management Systems; Military Networking; Video Distribution Systems; and SP IP Interconnection Designs.

 Empowerment of the new generations of talent is one of Barry’s passions.
-This can be seen with his extensive on-line publication; frequent empowerment talks about the world, the book ISP Essentials (written with his colleague Mr. Philip Smith); and intensive work with groups like NANOG, APRICOT, AFNOG, APNIC, AFRINIC, UNDP, USTTI, and NSP-SEC.
+This can be seen with his extensive online publication; frequent empowerment talks about the world, the book ISP Essentials (written with his colleague Mr. Philip Smith); and intensive work with groups like NANOG, APRICOT, AFNOG, APNIC, AFRINIC, UNDP, USTTI, and NSP-SEC.
 As an advocate for scaling the Internet through empowering engineers, Mr. Greene was a key coordinator for several of Cisco’s ISP Empowering projects.
-These included co-coordinator of Cisco’s ISP Workshop program, sponsor for the Internet Society’s Network Technology Workshops, Cisco facilitator for Internet exchange Points (IXPs) through out the world, creator of the ISP Power Sessions, instructor of the ISP Security Seminars a NANOG, and instructor for UNDP and United States Telecommunications Training Institute (USTTI) ISP Training workshops.
-Mr. Greene is one of the founders of APRICOT (Asia & Pacific’s annual Internet Operations forum), mentor for AFNOG (Africa’s annual ISP Operations forum), and periodically servers on the NANOG program committee.
-The empowerment efforts continue with Mr. Greene’s the resent publication of Cisco ISP Essentials, written with his colleague Mr. Philip Smith.
+These included co-coordinator of Cisco’s ISP Workshop program, sponsor for the Internet Society’s Network Technology Workshops, Cisco facilitator for Internet Exchange Points (IXPs) through out the world, creator of the ISP Power Sessions, instructor of the ISP Security Seminars a NANOG, and instructor for UNDP and United States Telecommunications Training Institute (USTTI) ISP Training workshops.
+Mr. Greene is one of the founders of APRICOT (Asia & Pacific’s annual Internet Operations forum), mentor for AFNOG (Africa’s annual ISP Operations forum), and periodically serves on the NANOG program committee.
+The empowerment efforts continue with Mr. Greene’s the recent publication of Cisco ISP Essentials, written with his colleague Mr. Philip Smith.

 Barry was Deputy Director Engineering Planning and Operations for Singapore Telecom’s SingNet Internet Service.
 He is the creator of the Singapore Telecom Internet Exchange (STIX) and a major force in making Singapore a dominant regional Internet focal point.